 This article describes the factors that can affect the quality of cave water.
-Thus, we will be more aware of how important it is to keep our earth clean from contaminations that can damage its sustainability in the future.
+Thus, we will be more aware of how important it is to keep our earth and caves clean from contaminations that can damage its sustainability in the future.

 Several Factors That Caused the Decreasing of Cave Water Quality

 Along with the development of lifestyle and human needs, some activities can affect the quality of cave water, as below.

 Some lawn care practices may compromise the sustainability of springs.

 For example, chemical fertilizers and agricultural chemicals are often applied, pass through the root zone, and leak through groundwater sources.